What dermal filler product is used?

 Local anaesthetic topical cream can be applied to the areas to be injected prior to the treatment if necessary, the skin is cleaned with an appropriate solution.

 The prefilled syringe of dermal filler is injected using a small needle.
-In some cases a blunt ended cannula is used to administer the filler.
+In most cases a blunt ended cannula is used to administer the filler.
 The dermal filler can be injected into/under the skin to smooth wrinkles or deeper into the tissues to provide structure, volume or lift.
-The dermal fillers used at Mid Yorkshire Skin Clinic contain Lidocaine to numb the area further and make it more comfortable for the patient during treatment.

 What is the aftercare advice?